IvanAlKhayat/data_science_projects/README.md

-## Data science projects including toy and real world datasets to apply statistics and ML models
+## Data science projects including toy and real world datasets to apply statistical and ML models